 Beyond Texas, Trump won Louisiana, securing its eight electoral votes, as well as conservative North Dakota’s three and Nebraska’s two (awarded through the statewide popular vote).
 Trump’s momentum continued with victories in South Dakota, Florida, Tennessee, South Carolina, Mississippi, West Virginia, Indiana, and Kentucky.
 Florida, with its 30 electoral votes, is particularly crucial due to its large population and longstanding role as a bellwether in presidential elections.

-States Secured by Kamala Harris
+States secured by Kamala Harris

 On the other side, Vice President Kamala Harris has secured wins in some of the largest Democratic strongholds, which could bolster her position as vote counting progresses.
 Harris won New York, securing its 28 electoral votes, and Wyoming, a smaller state with three.
 These early Democratic wins affirm her support among liberal-leaning voters.